thrust::device_reference#

 -

-void swap(device_reference other)
+void swap(device_reference other)#

 swaps the value this

-with which to swap.
+device_referencereferences with another.otherThe otherdevice_referencewith which to swap.

 -

-device_reference &operator++(void)
+device_reference &operator++(void)#

 Prefix increment operator increments the object referenced by this

-.The following code snippet demonstrates the semantics of
+device_reference.The following code snippet demonstrates the semantics of

-prefix increment operator.#include <thrust/device_vector.h> #include <assert.h> ... thrust::device_vector<int> v(1,0); thrust::device_ptr<int> ptr = &v[0]; thrust::device_reference<int> ref(ptr); // ref equals 0 assert(ref == 0); // the object pointed to by ptr equals 1 assert(*ptr == 1); // v[0] equals 1 assert(v[0] == 1); // increment ref ++ref; // ref equals 1 assert(ref == 1); // the object pointed to by ptr equals 1 assert(*ptr == 1); // v[0] equals 1 assert(v[0] == 1);
+device_reference'sprefix increment operator.#include <thrust/device_vector.h> #include <assert.h> ... thrust::device_vector<int> v(1,0); thrust::device_ptr<int> ptr = &v[0]; thrust::device_reference<int> ref(ptr); // ref equals 0 assert(ref == 0); // the object pointed to by ptr equals 1 assert(*ptr == 1); // v[0] equals 1 assert(v[0] == 1); // increment ref ++ref; // ref equals 1 assert(ref == 1); // the object pointed to by ptr equals 1 assert(*ptr == 1); // v[0] equals 1 assert(v[0] == 1);

 Note